Türk Hava Yollari Anonim Ortakligi (OTCMKTS:TKHVY) Shares Up 4.7%

-Türk Hava Yollari Anonim Ortakligi (OTCMKTS:TKHVY) shares shot up 4.7% on Monday .
+Türk Hava Yollari Anonim Ortakligi (OTCMKTS:TKHVY)’s stock price shot up 4.7% during trading on Monday .
 The stock traded as high as $16.35 and last traded at $16.35.
-1,117 shares were traded during trading, an increase of 54% from the average session volume of 723 shares.
+1,117 shares traded hands during mid-day trading, an increase of 54% from the average session volume of 723 shares.
 The stock had previously closed at $15.61.

 Separately, JPMorgan Chase & Co. reiterated a “neutral” rating on shares of Türk Hava Yollari Anonim Ortakligi in a research note on Thursday, October 15th.